coopermaruyama/multistep.js/README.md

 AutoValid
 ==========
-AutoValid is a simple javascript file dependent on jQuery that allows you to create multi-step forms with validation without having to add any form of extra javascript to your files.
+AutoValid is a **simple** javascript dependent on jQuery which allows you to create **sliding multi-step forms with validation** without having to add *any* form of extra javascript to your page.
 It's extremely convenient if you make many sites with forms on it.

 AutoValid automatically validates all input field types including check boxes, radios, and drop-down lists.
 It validates string length, emails, phone numbers, and checked box count.
 It allows you to set a minimum/maximum length on any input field without using javascript.

-AutoValid is also nice to use because it validation each field independently on it's "onChange" event, so that the user is notified whether what they just typed into a field is valid as soon as they change its value.
+AutoValid is also nice to use because it validates each field independently on it's "onChange" event, so that the user is notified whether what they just typed into a field is valid as soon as they change its value.

 See a Demo: [jsFiddle](http://jsfiddle.net/gh/get/jquery/1.7.2/coopermaruyama/autovalid/tree/master/Demo/ "AutoValid Demo")